edm00se/blog/_posts/2016-02-23-house-keeping-psa.md

 share: true
 ---

+[Update]
+This pertains primarily to an older version of my blog.
+The section permalinks and contribution sections still apply, but there is no longer a search component accessible from other than the [Search page]({{ site.url }}/search/).
+[/Update]

 ### Intro
 In speaking with someone recently, it was brought up that there were features to this blog that were unknown.
 While I'm _hoping_ this isn't the case for any regular readers, I figured it would be worth highlighting some of the potentially lesser-known features here.